leontoeides/google_maps/README.md

 # What's new?

-* 2.0.2: 2021-07-16: Added support for using rustls-tls in reqwest dependency
+* 2.0.2: 2021-07-16: Added support for using rustls-tls in reqwest dependency.
+Transitioned from `log` crate to the `tracing` crate.

 * 2.0.1: 2021-07-15: Now supports a user-configured Reqwest client in the Google Maps client builder. `ClientSettings::new("YOUR_API_KEY_HERE").with_reqwest_client(your_reqwest_client).finalize();`